-We settled in Fanni pretty quickly and had a hot cup of chai in our living/dining area.
-I sipped on the hot chai and sketched the cup of tea and glass jar with wildflowers.
-Oh ! it was so serene and beautiful sitting by the window looking out to the forest and listening to the sound of the rivulet.
+We settled in Fanni pretty quickly and had a hot cup of chai in the living/dining area.
+I sipped on the hot chai and sketched.
+Oh ! it was so serene and beautiful sitting by the window looking out to the forest and listening to the sound of nearby rivulet.

-From Steinapisting we shifted our base to Mariahilfberg also in Gutenstein.
+From Steinapisting we shifted our base to Mariahilfberg, also in Gutenstein.
 There are several trail walks in this region.
-We didn’t do any serious hike around but we did go into the woods to explore a bit.
+We didn’t do any serious hike but we did go into the woods to explore a bit.

 The view of Schneeberg, one of the mountains that provides drinking water supply to the city of Vienna, the world’s best drinking water!
 After sketching with my son we went for lunch in the only operating Gasthaus on Mariahilfberg.

-Our son’s sketches of the tiny house.
-He is a fervent sketcher!
+Our son’s sketches of the tiny house, who is a fervent sketcher!

 After having lunch I went to sketch the town Church, whilst my husband and son decided to have an ice-cream again.
 I am always very hesitant in sketching architecture and especially baroque.
 It was a very complicated scene to sketch.
 I became frustrated and ended up scribbling some marks.
-Well, that’s what Travel Sketching is anyway, its quick and spontaneous.
-It is an impression of the people and the place.
-It’s not all about great art, or skill.
-Drawing is something everyone can do.
-I don’t use an eraser or straight edge while I sketching: misplaced lines, side doodles, quirky shapes are all part of it.
+Well, that’s what Travel Sketching is anyway, it is quick and spontaneous.
+It is an impression of the people and the place!

-Our final destination on this trip was to an organic farmhouse called Adamah Biohof in Glinzendorf near Vienna (https://adamah.at).
-I took the opportunity of our business visit here to sketch the lovely herb garden on the premises.
+Our final destination was a trip to an organic farmhouse called Adamah Biohof in Glinzendorf near Vienna (https://adamah.at).
+I took the opportunity of our business visit here to sketch the herb garden on the premises of Adamah.

 This was a very short trip but a memorable one!

-I am really glad to have picked up a habit of keeping an illustrated travel journal which not only enhances my trips but also opens my mind.
+I am glad to have picked up a habit of keeping an illustrated travel journal that not only enhances my trips but it also opens up my mind.
 An added bonus is our son gets very intensely involved in sketching along with me.
-I love his passion for he is truly in the moment, rather than living in some odd parallel world of constant screen time, and he makes for a great sketching partner!
+I love his passion, for he is truly in the moment, rather than living in some odd parallel world of constant screen time, and he makes for a great sketching companion!